TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-citus-connectivity-wrongpassword.md

 ## **Recommended Steps**

-* Check the connection string to confirm you have correctly entered the password for this server.
+* Check the connection string to confirm you have correctly entered the password for this server
-* Contact the server's admin to request a password change.
+* Contact the server's admin to request a password change